 It’s almost that time of year… yes, tax season is almost upon us!
-If you are selling a house in Renton, you will love these tax tips for selling your home!
+If you are selling a house in Kent, you will love these tax tips for selling your home!
 This article is for informational purposes only!

 For specific questions, contact a trusted tax professional, or the IRS!

 You will be able to exclude a high portion of your profits so long as certain conditions are met.
 Typically, you will be able to exclude $250,000 from your tax return, and up to $500,000 if filing a joint return.
 (However, if you sell for a loss, you won’t be able to take a deduction for that amount.)

 The deduction is only available when selling your primary residence, and can only be used once every two years.
 To qualify for the deduction, you must have lived in the residence for at least two of the past five years.

 It is important that whenever you move, your address is updated with the IRS.

 If you do not meet the requirements above, you might still be able to exclude a portion of your profits from your income tax.
 There are many special conditions you can meet in order to receive a prorated, tax-free gain.
 If you need to sell because of a change in your health, a job change or other unforeseen circumstances, you will be able to write-off a portion of the profit.

 You will need to report the sale if you receive a 1099-S form from the closing agent.
 This form provides the IRS with information regarding the proceeds from real estate transactions.
 To avoid reporting, make sure that you are able to exclude all profits.
 Let the agent know at the time of closing that the form will not need to be issued.
 Even if you are able to deduct all profits, if the form is issued, you will still need to file it with the IRS… even if no money is owed.

 Capital Gains Taxes